EuclidProtocol/docs/docs/Euclid Smart Contracts/Virtual balances.md

 ### GetUserBalances

-Queries all the balances for the specified user on the specified chain.
+Queries all the balances for all tokens for the specified user on the specified chain.

 <Tabs tabs={[
 {